-Use the code TGIF and get 50% off on all the online orders.
+Use the code TGIF and get 50% off on all online orders.

-A couple of years back, a well-known fashion retailer website offered a TGIF 50% off deal on Black Friday.
-However, it was not a ‘TGIF’ for their tech team, instead, it turned out to be ‘God, Why it’s Friday (GWIT)’ when their online shoppers got hit with a “Hang on a Sec” screen.
-They were unable to shop anything as the site experienced significantly more traffic than the business expected.
+This happened with the renowned fashion retailer J.Crew a few years back; They offered a TGIF 50% off deal on Black Friday, hoping to draw people to their website.
+However, what was supposed to become a TGIF (Thank Goodness, it’s Friday) quickly became ‘God, Why it’s Friday (GWIT)’ when their online shoppers got hit with a “Hang on a Sec” screen.
+Shoppers could not shop for anything as the site experienced significantly more traffic than the fashion retailer had anticipated.

-This technical glitch stretched on for a major part of the day on Black Friday, leaving customers frustrated, thereby costing the company as much as $775,000 in sales!
+This technical glitch stretched for a significant part of the day on Black Friday, leaving customers frustrated and costing the company as much as $775,000 in sales!

-It was one of the worst nightmares of J.Crew and they released a statement through social media apologizing for the delays.
+It was one of the worst nightmares of J.Crew.
+They even released a statement through social media apologizing for the delays.

 Happy Black Friday!
 Due to high demand, we’re experiencing some technical difficulties with our site right now.
 Apologies to anyone having a problem…we’re working to fix it ASAP!